giis-uniovi/tdrules-st-tdg/README.md

 The whole sequence of tests for all SUTs is run when executed in CI

-## How to evaluate the mutation score
+## How to evaluate the Mutation Score

+The tests are located in the `st-tdg-eval` module.
-At `st-tdg-eval` run this maven command:
+Run this maven command:
 ```
-mvn test-compile org.pitest:pitest-maven:mutationCoverage
+mvn -pl st-tdg-eval test-compile org.pitest:pitest-maven:mutationCoverage
 ```

-Test results are in the `target` folder, and mutation report in `target/pit-reports`
+Test results of the module are in the `target` folder, and the mutation report in `target/pit-reports`

 ## Graphical TDM models